mikewakeham/elo-bot-light/README.md

 9. Go to the URL Generator and select "applications.commands" and "bot", then "Administrator" under "BOT PERMISSIONS"
 10. Now copy the url link, paste it into your tab and add it to your server

-Now you can run the python file with the google sheets API file and discord API file to turn on the bot.
+Run the python file with the google sheets API file and discord API token to turn on the bot.